Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Minimal Problems for Relative Pose Estimation

 \subsection{Essential matrices and the 5-point problem}

 This is the minimal problem for computing the essential matrix between two calibrated cameras given $5$ point matches.

-We define world scenes to be tuples of $2$ calibrated cameras and $5$ world points up to changes of world coordinates.
-This is formalized using the quotient manifold theorem \cite[Thm.~21.10]{lee2013smooth}.
-Namely, let $\mathcal{W}$ be the \textbf{world scene space}:
+Formally, we regard the 5-point problem as described by $3$ spaces and $2$ maps between the spaces.
+Firstly, we define world scenes to be tuples of $2$ calibrated cameras with distinct centers whose projection matrices are $P$ and $\bar{P}$, and $5$ world points $\Gamma_1$, ..., $\Gamma_5$, up to a global change of world coordinates.
+Equivalence up to change of world coordinates is made precise using the quotient manifold theorem \cite[Thm.~21.10]{lee2013smooth}.
+Specifically, let $\mathcal{W}$ be the \textbf{world scene space}: